PlainRecalls

 Recall Insight

 This CPSC action (record #15096) was formally reported on March 11, 2015.
-It is classified under Moderate severity, with a current status of Active.
+The CPSC does not publish a hazard classification for its recalls, so this record carries no agency severity grade, with a current status of Active.
 The recalling firm is not specified in the federal record.
 Federal records list the affected scope as About 140,000.

 The documented reason for this recall is: The sweatshirt zipper pull can detach, posing a choking hazard to young children.
 Distribution information was not included in the agency filing, so consumers should assume broad potential exposure until the firm publishes point-of-sale details.
 The remedy documented by the agency is: Consumers should immediately take the sweatshirt away from young children and return it to the place of purchase for a full refund.
 Consumers without a sales receipt will be refunded current retail p… - consumers holding this product should act on that instruction rather than relying on general guidance.